jeremybytes/async-workshop-labs-only-2023/Lab02/Lab02-Instructions.md

 * Open a web browser and navigate to "https://localhost:5001".

-> Note: You may get a runtime error if you do not have a developer certificate on your machine (for HTTPS).
-To create a developer certificate, type the following:
+> Note: You may get a runtime error if you do not have a developer certificate on your machine (for HTTPS), or if the certificate is expired.
+First, remove an existing certificate (if expired):
 >
 > ```
+> dotnet dev-certs https --clean
+> ```
+>
+> Then use the following to create a certificate:
+>
+> ```
 > dotnet dev-certs https
 > ```
 >
-> Then to trust the certificate, type the following:
+> Finally, trust the certificate with the following:
 >
 > ```
 > dotnet dev-certs https --trust